DRL-CASIA/GameAI-FightingAI/README.md

 Rolling Fighting Bots use a java-based neural network libraries which is called **DeepLearning4j**.
 There are some jars (from **DeepLearning4j**) should be put  into the platform.
 For easy to be replicated, here we provide the roadmap.
 Notice it is just tested on Win 10.

+Reinforcement learning based bots mainly use PPO as default trainer.
+In order to meet the real-time requirement and game rules, they have been transformed from Python-Training to Java-Execution.

 ## **Rolling Horizon Evolution Algorithm (RHEA) PART**  （Main Contributor: Zhentao Tang）